arfc/d3ploy/README.md

 basis for determining supply and demand of commodities within Cyclus; Non-optimizing (NO) deterministing optimization (DO), and Stochastic optimization (SO).

-The user needs to specify the supply chain in the form of initial facilities.
+The user needs to specify the supply chain by setting the appropriate `initialfacilitylist`.
 With the `driving commodity` and initial facilities, the Institution will figure out the supply chain and will deploy prototypes to meet the demand of the driving commodity.